turingschool/front-end-curriculum/lessons/module-3/testing-async.md

   })

   it('sets an error when the fetch fails', async () => {
-    addGrocery.mockImplementation(() => {
+    // We have to overwrite the original mock of addGrocery to make sure that it sends back an error! addGrocery.mockImplementation(() => {
       throw new Error('Error adding grocery')
     });